pipihay/PYTHON/README.md

 # PYTHON
-download PIL and argparse first
+ # for picture to character :download PIL and argparse first